caedm/wall-ink-server/readme.md

 # Introduction
 This project is a server-side companion to the [Wall-Ink](https://github.com/caedm/wall-ink) project.
 The wall-ink devices display any image on their e-ink screens that the wall-ink-server delivers to it.
 The bulk of the server [plugins](https://github.com/caedm/wall-ink-server/wiki/Plugin-architecture) created to date are for displaying scheduling systems, but the wall-ink-server can be used for any digital signage purposes.
 Right now the server has plugins for Outlook, Google Calendar and the Booked scheduling system, but it could be integrated with any scheduling system that has a decent API.
 There are other [plugins](https://github.com/caedm/wall-ink-server/wiki/Plugin-architecture) as well, and it is not too hard to create your own.

 The wall-ink server is a php based website that requires a database.
-Plugins to create images for the devices may be written in any language.
+Plugins used to create images for the devices may be written in any language.
 Some of the included plugins have been written in php, others are a mixure of php scripts that run compiled C code.

 <img src="https://i.imgur.com/etozOAa.png" width="283"><img src="https://i.imgur.com/bR7Etyk.png" width="268"><img src="https://i.imgur.com/izWwPwq.png" width="268">